 Query language

-agentgrep grep, agentgrep grep, and agentgrep find accept a Lucene-style query language for inline field predicates, boolean composition, and date ranges.
+agentgrep search, agentgrep grep, and agentgrep find accept a Lucene-style query language for inline field predicates, boolean composition, and date ranges.
 The same syntax works across all three subcommands; each interprets the predicates against its natural record shape.

 Grammar

-query := disjunction
+query = disjunction ;

-negation := ("NOT" | "-" | "+")? primary
+negation = [ "NOT" | "-" | "+" ], primary ;

-primary := group | field-expr | term
+primary = group | field expr | phrase | term ;

-comparison := (">" | "<" | ">=" | "<=") TERM
+comparison = ( ">" | "<" | ">=" | "<=" ), TERM ;

-term := TERM
+term = TERM ;

 Implicit AND between bare terms is preserved: agentgrep grep foo bar matches records containing both foo and bar.
 Explicit AND / OR / NOT are case-insensitive and must be whole words.